feathersjs-ecosystem/feathers-authentication-custom/README.md

 # feathers-authentication-custom

-> __Umnaintained:__ This module is no longer maintained.
+> __Deprecated:__ This module is no longer maintained.
 Upgrade to Feathers 4 and use its new [authentication strategies](https://docs.feathersjs.com/api/authentication/strategy.html) instead.

 > Custom authentication strategy for feathers-authentication using Passport